ivelum/djangoql-completion/README.md

   },
 });

-// Once completion widget is initialized, you can control it using the
+// Once the completion widget is initialized, you can control it using the
 // following methods:
 //
-// Popup the completions dialog (can be useful immediately after initialization,
+// Popup the completions dialog (this might be useful to do immediately after
-// if you'd like to show users that completion is available):
+// initialization, to show users that completion is available):
 //     djangoQL.popupCompletion();
 //
 // Disable completion widget: